doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     }
 }
 ```
-Every collection in the DB that has an autoincrement field has an entry in the schema collection.
+Every collection in the DB that has an autoincrement field has an entry in the `__schema__` collection.
 Running `manage.py migrate` automatically creates these entries.
 There are 3 ways to use Djongo with an existing DB

 ### Zero risk

 1. Start with an empty db
-2. In `models.py ` define your models in Django exactly the same as the fields in existing db.
+2. In `models.py` define your models in Django, exactly the same as the fields in existing db.
 3. Run `manage.py makemigarations <app_name>` followed by `manage.py migrate`.
 At the end of this step your empty db should have a `__schema__` collection as well as other collections defined in your model.py
 4. Copy all data from existing db to new db
 5. In `__schema__` collection make sure the `auto` field with `field_name` : `id`, `seq` number is incremented to the latest value corresponding to the copied data set. (`seq` will be 0 for all copied collections)